kimai_mcp

 • Customer Management - Browse and view customer information

-• User Management - List, view, create, and update user accounts
+• User Management - List, view, create, update user accounts, and configure work contracts (preferences)

 • Team Management - Create teams, manage members, control access permissions